easydiyeb1a/easydiyeb1a.github.io/index.md

 ### my preparation

 In my journey toward the EB-1A application, I sought advice from several immigration attorneys.
 A majority of law firms recommended waiting until I amassed over 500 citations before applying for EB-1A.
 Although I had filed my NIW with an attorney, I realized I had done 80% of the work on my own.
-Given this experience, I decided to pursue my EB-1A application independently for two main reasons:
+Given this experience, I decided to work on my EB-1A application myself for two main reasons:
 1. Nobody understands my research as deeply as I do.
 2. Engaging an attorney can be expensive, and with my citation count (200+), there was a higher likelihood of receiving an RFE (Request for Additional Evidence).